HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 ### Genomics Test Coding

+There is currently no general consensus on standardizing the ordering of next-generation sequencing (NGS) genomic tests.
+Regardless, mCODE provides some high level information on test codes that may be helpful for identifying tests.

 The identity of non-genomic laboratory tests is typically represented by a [Logical Observation Identifiers and Names (LOINC)](https://loinc.org/) code.
 However, many genomic tests and panels do not have LOINC codes, although some might have an identifier in the [NCBI Genomic Testing Registry (GTR)](https://www.ncbi.nlm.nih.gov/gtr/), a central location for voluntary submission of genomic test information by providers.
 While GTR is a viable source for identifying many genomic tests, the user should be aware that the GTR is not single authoritative source since the test data is voluntarily updated.
 Standardization of codes for genomic tests is essential to facilitate data analysis of genomic tests, and should be a priority for the genomics testing community in the near future.
 Implementers should also note that, to conform to the requirements of the [US Core Laboratory Result Profile](http://hl7.org/fhir/us/core/StructureDefinition-us-core-observation-lab.html), if a suitable LOINC exists, it must be used.
 If there is no suitable code in LOINC, then a code from an alternative code system such as GTR can be used.

 ### Representing Variants